-If the auctioneer uses dollars, the sequence of events in each period is standard: after drawing the valuations, each bidder sends a message $m_{i,t} \in \mathbb{R}_+$ to the auctioneer, interpreted as his bid.
-As a function of the messages received and the auction format initially announced, the auctioneer determines who is the winner and payments $b_{i,t} \leq m_{i,t}$ for each bidder.
-Each bidder then pays $b_{i,t}$ dollars to the auctioneer, and the winner receives and consumes the object.
-The period-$t$ payoff of the winning bidder is $v_{i,t}- b_{i,t} $; the period-$t$ payoffs of all other bidders is $- b_{i,t}$.
-The auctioneer's period-$t$ revenues are $\sum_i^n b_{i,t}$.
-At this point, the auctioneer invests $ \frac{w_{t+1}}{R}$ in the risk-free asset (which become $w_{t+1}$ in the following period), and consumes $w_t + \sum_i^n b_{i,t} - \frac{w_{t+1}}{R}$.
+If the auctioneer accepts dollars, the sequence of events in each period follows standard timing.
+After drawing valuations, each bidder submits a message $m_{i,t} \in \mathbb{R}_+$, interpreted as a bid.
+Based on the message profile and the auction format specified in advance, the auctioneer determines the winner and assigns payments $b_{i,t} \leq m_{i,t}$ for each bidder.
+Each bidder then pays the auctioneer $b_{i,t}$ dollars, and the winning bidder receives and consumes the object.
+The period-$t$ payoff of the winning bidder is $v_{i,t} - b_{i,t}$, while the payoff of each losing bidder is $-b_{i,t}$.
+The auctioneer's revenues in period $t$ are $\sum_{i=1}^n b_{i,t}$.
+At the end of the period, the auctioneer invests $w_{t+1}/R$ in the risk-free asset (which becomes $w_{t+1}$ in period $t+1$) and consumes $w_t + \sum_{i=1}^n b_{i,t} - w_{t+1}/R$.